getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 -   Within the SDK you can reduce the data volume you’re sending by sampling.
 -   Turn on [Inbound Filters]({%- link _documentation/accounts/quotas.md -%}#inbound-data-filters) for legacy browsers, browser extensions, localhost, and web crawlers.
 Any filtered events will not count towards your quota.
 -   For JavaScript projects, use _whitelistUrls_ and _ignoreErrors_
--   With the Large and Enterprise plans, you’ll be able to set a per-key rate limit for each DSN key in a project at **[Organization] » [Project] » Project Settings » Client Keys (DSN) » Details**.
+-   With the Business and Enterprise plans, you’ll be able to set a per-key rate limit for each DSN key in a project at **[Organization] » [Project] » Project Settings » Client Keys (DSN) » Details**.
 This rate limit is set as number of events to accept during a specific time window (1 minute, 24 hours, etc).

 ## FAQ

 `What happens when my trial expires?`

-You are downgraded to the free plan, which has limited members and events.
+You are downgraded to the developer plan, which has limited members and events.

 `Who sees my events?`